the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-two/index.md

 // true
 ~~~~~~~

+Carrying around a function in a variable may be useful, but its benefits cannot be really seen in this last example yet.
+But bear with me here, because there are many sections about functions in the rest of the book which will make use of function expressions, so let's continue by digging deeper into function expressions.

 A function is called an **anonymous function** when it has no name.
-This works for function expressions, because the function gets called with the name of the variable anyway.
-However, when debugging the code in the case of a bug, anonymous functions are more difficult to spot than named functions:
+This does not work for function declaration, but for function expressions, because the function gets called with the name of the variable (and the double naming from the previous example may have been confusing anyway).
+However, when debugging the code in the case of a bug, anonymous functions are more difficult to spot in the debugger than named functions.
+So while the following code snippet with an anonymous function is more readable (and therefore the prefered way of writing function expressions by developers), giving the function an actual name (like in the previous example) will help debugging the code:

 {title="index.js",lang="javascript"}
 ~~~~~~~